Back

 with Intellectual or Developmental Disabilities and Their Families

-When families of individuals with disabilities are planning for the transition to adulthood one discussion that can be important to consider is legal status.
+When families of individuals with disabilities are planning for the transition to adulthood, it is important to consider legal status.
+This page provides information about the different options available and resources to guide a family through the process.

 Guardianship:

-Guardianship is a legal process, utilized when or if a person cannot or can no longer make or communicate safe or sound decisions about his/her person and/or property, or has become susceptible to fraud or undue influence.
+If a person cannot or can no longer make or communicate safe or sound decisions for themselves or about their property, or they are susceptible to fraud, guardianship is a legal process that can be considered.
 Because establishing a guardianship may remove considerable rights from an individual, it should only be considered after alternatives to guardianship have proven ineffective or are unavailable.
-The Superior Court can assign a guardian to care for an adult who cannot care for themselves.
+The NJ Superior Court can assign a guardian to care for an adult who cannot care for themselves.
+Information regarding how to perform the duties of a guardian can be found in the NJ Courts Guardian Self-Help resource.

 Types of Guardianship: